mrkkrp/markkarpov.com/tutorial/th.md

   no matter what sort of declarations it generates).
 Documentation becomes the main source of information about the semantics of TH code.

-* TH imposes restrictions on where the user should define TH functions themselves, and sometimes also on how to order the definitions in files where TH functions are used.
+* TH imposes restrictions on where TH functions may be defined, and sometimes also on how definitions must be ordered in files where TH functions are used.

 ## The `Q` monad